my-janala/app-modernisation-demo/TROUBLESHOOTING_GUIDE.md

 ### Pivot Strategies
 1. **Technical deep-dive**: If UI fails, show code analysis manually
 2. **Strategic discussion**: Focus on business value and ROI
-3. **Interactive session**: Turn into Q&A about modernization challenges
+3. **Interactive session**: Turn into Q&A about modernisation challenges
-4. **Case study approach**: Discuss real-world modernization examples
+4. **Case study approach**: Discuss real-world modernisation examples

 ### Communication Phrases
 - "This gives us a perfect opportunity to discuss..."